inab/WfExS-backend/README.md

     re-stage            Prepare a new staging (working) directory for workflow execution, repeating the fetch of dependencies and contents
+    import              Workflow Run RO-Crate import into a new staged working directory
     mount-workdir       Mount the encrypted staging directory on secure staging scenarios
     export-stage        Export the staging directory as an RO-Crate